Kansas Highways: Numbers 140-159

 History

-K-141 was established in an October 6, 1954 resolution connecting Kanapolis Lake with K-4 and US 40.
+K-141 was established in an October 6, 1954 resolution connecting Kannapolis Lake with K-4 and US 40.
 The number was assigned in sequence.
 The route was initially designated over the existing gravel county roads.
-A new alignment was subsequently designated over the Kanapolis Dam in a August 10, 1960 Highway Commission resolution.
+An August 10, 1960 Highway Commission resolution designated a new alignment over the Kannapolis Dam.
 The new route was constructed as a blacktop road in 1961.

-A April 25, 1962 highway resolution designated a new alignment at the US 40 junction to allow for an overpass over the Union Pacific railroad.
+An April 25, 1962 highway resolution designated a new alignment at the US 40 junction to allow for an overpass over the Union Pacific railroad.
 The alignment was completed by the end of 1962.

 In 1967, US 40 had been moved onto the new I-70 to the north, and the old route west of K-141 was turned back.
 The old US 40 east of K-141 became an extension of K-141.
-Less than a year later, the Commission reconsidered their decision and restored old US 40 between Ellsworth and K-141.
-The entire length of old US 40 between Ellsworth and Salina became K-140 and K-141 was truncated back to it’s original north end west of Brookville
+Less than a year later, the Commission reconsidered its decision and restored old US 40 between Ellsworth and K-141.
+The entire length of old US 40 between Ellsworth and Salina became K-140 and K-141 was truncated back to its original north end west of Brookville

 AADT (2019)